 There are numerous ways to upload and interact with resources on Simplifier.net.
 The user interface supports uploading resources (individually or combined in a zip) from your computer, from a server (fetch from URL), or by copy-and-pasting.
 Among the paid features, there is a GitHub integration allowing the automatic update of your project.

 Sometimes people overlook the FHIR and ZIP APIs of Simplifier.net.
 Every project is, in fact, a tiny FHIR server on its own that can search for resources or perform CRUD interactions with a client, authenticated with your Simplifier.net account.
 System-wide searches and history searches are also supported.
 To retrieve the endpoint of a project or resource, click on API in the top-right menu when visiting either a project or resource page.

 In the doc, you will find the description of supported search parameters which follows the standard FHIR rules.
 An example of this could be a search on a canonical identifier of a StructureDefinition.
 If so, see below how to do it:

 It works similarly for a system-wide search on Simplifier:

 The project ZIP API is useful for synchronizing a whole project.
 A GET or PUT can be used on

 https://api.simplifier.net/<project-key>/zip to retrieve or update your project in a zipped form.
-Example requests are shown in the docs.
-These API’s can be used to integrate standards development processes with Simplifier.net, to automate, for example, the synchronization with Simplifier.net as part of a build/publication process.
+Find out more about example requests in the docs.
+These APIs can integrate standards development processes with Simplifier.net, to automate, for example, the synchronization with Simplifier.net as part of a build/publication process.
 Another use case from our customers is to periodically retrieve the project’s content as part of a back-up process.
 We use the API ourselves too.
 Forge uses the API to directly save resources into a Simplifier.net project.